How to Become a Therapist in Texas

 - Nutritional therapist

-Regardless of which specialty you’re interested in pursuing, you’ll need to meet certain therapist requirements in order to practice in the state of Texas.
-Read on to learn about the process of becoming a therapist.
+Regardless of which specialty you’re interested in, you’ll need to meet certain therapist requirements in order to become a licensed therapist in Texas.
+Read on to learn more about this process.

-In order to practice as a therapist in the Lone Star state, you’ll need to become a Licensed Professional Counselor (LPC).
+To practice as a therapist in Texas, you’ll need to become a Licensed Professional Counselor (LPC).
 Here is an overview of the steps to achieving this:

 1. Acquire a bachelor’s degree